 What Is the Marketing Mix: Product

 Everything begins and ends with the product.
 If you don’t have the underlying product right, nothing else really matters.
 Here, it’s important to understand new product development.

-You’d expect something that cost £1,000 to be better than something that costs £500.
+You’d expect something that costs £1,000 to be better than something that costs £500.
 But this isn’t always true.
-In other words, your price has to reflect the quality of your product, in terms of the value it provides for customers.
+In other words, your price has to reflect the quality of your product in terms of the value it provides for customers.

 Where and how you distribute your product is the next step.
 By understanding your target market, you can properly position your product for success.
 These days, this can mean a physical or a digital presence.

 Does it need to be available online and if so, is your website able to handle today’s mobile shoppers?
 Do you need to have a product in the Amazon store?
 Do you need retail distribution?

 Do people want instant delivery or will they come to you and pick it up.
 Will it sell itself with advertising or do you need a sales force to go get the business?

 As the name suggests, this is all about how you promote your product to target customers.
 Within the Promotion area, there are several examples of marketing mix:

 - Traditional Advertising – TV, Print, Radio, Direct Mail, Billboards, etc.